Civil War for Truth: Corporatism and Technocracy

 Welcome to 2030.
 I own nothing, have no privacy, and life has never been better.

-This is an actual quote from the WEF website which was removed after a huge backlash.
-Their plans for a “Great Reset” are often considered a conspiracy theory, but it is the actual book title of Klaus Schwabs’ book.
+This is a quote from the WEF website, which was removed after a massive backlash.
+Their plans for a “Great Reset” are considered a conspiracy theory, but it is the book title of Klaus Schwabs’ book.

 Points can be collected for certain behaviors in the points system operated by the state (e.g. voluntary work, caring for relatives, organ donation, pension provision, traffic behavior, CO2 footprint).
 In addition to social recognition, collecting points also has advantages in everyday life (e.g. shorter waiting times for certain courses).